-- iter_modules() is defined to be a generator but OxidizedFinder.iter_modules() returns a list.list is iterable and this difference should hopefully be a harmless implementation detail. - pkgutil.iter_modules() inspects sys.path_importer_cache as part of evaluating its path argument.
-However, OxidizedFinder does not populate sys.path_importer_cache, so path-based filtering via pkgutil.iter_modules(path=...) will not work like it does with the standard library's importer.
+- iter_modules() is defined to be a generator but OxidizedFinder.iter_modules() returns a list. list is iterable and this difference should hopefully be a harmless implementation detail. - Support for the path argument to pkgutil.iter_modules() requires that OxidizedFinder's path_hook is installed in sys.path_hooks.
+For automatic registration of this at interpreter initialization time, both OxidizedFinder and the stdlib filesystem-based importer have to be enabled.